LucBennett/BetterUnsubscribe/readme.md

 ## Development Workflow

-To ensure a consistent development workflow, use the following tools and commands:
+To ensure a consistent development workflow, use the following tools and commands.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution guidelines, including translations.

 ### Prettier (Code Formatter)